Starfish-develop/Starfish/README.md

     $ python setup.py develop --user

-We can optionally install pyfftw (optional... dependecies can be difficult)
+We can optionally install pyfftw (optional... dependecies can be difficult).
+For some reason, CHOLMOD would fail when we ran this with numpy.
+Why?
+It seemed to work fine locally.

+Time pyFFTW vs numpy

 ## Parameters